tysuprawee/Naruto-Hand-Signs-YOLO/README.md

 - **Class Loss**: Accuracy of identifying correct hand signs (lower is better).
 - **mAP50**: Overall precision at 50% overlap (higher is better, >0.9 is excellent).
 - **mAP50-95**: Strict precision across multiple thresholds (higher is better).

 ---

+## 🌟 The "Hokage for Everyone" Update (Universal Model)

+We have retired the primary YOLO pixel-based detection in favor of a **3D Geometry Landmark Model (via MediaPipe)**.

+### Why the change?
+- **Universal Inclusivity**: The old YOLO model relied on pixel colors, which could lead to inconsistent detection across different skin tones or lighting conditions.
+- **Geometric Precision**: The new model tracks 126 unique hand landmarks.
+It is **color-blind**—focusing only on the *shape* and *structure* of your hands.
+*   **Performance**: Faster inference on almost all hardware (CPUs/Laptops).
+*   **Robustness**: Works perfectly in low light and complex backgrounds where pixel-based models used to fail.

+---